dOrgTech/hive-explorer/README.md

     * For `ANYBLOCK_DB_DATABASE` we're going to want to query `ethereum_ethereum_mainnet`.

 3. Finally, install / run the app as specified [below](#dev-environment) and if all goes well, the app should query AnyBlock to get the data we want and drop it into your local SQLite database in batches with the specified ranges.
+    * Once you run `yarn start:dev` to start querying by block range you can stop the sync and it will restart where it left off
+    * You can modify the `QUERY_BLOCK_RANGE_SIZE` to be higher or lower and tweak the speed of your sync...
+For now it's 1000 blocks per query, but that can be modified

 4. Message us if you have any issues with or questions about this process!